 - The ENRD needs to review all work involving the demolition, repair, renovation, or maintenance of building materials to determine presence of asbestos containing material (ACM).
-This includes review of maintenance orders (DMOs) and self-help work. - Contact ENRD at 804-633-8255 before initiating any work on ACM or suspect ACM for handling procedures. - To handle ACM, you must be certified. - Products containing suspect ACM may include: - Insulation (associated with steam pipes, boilers, and furnace ducts) - Resilient floor tiles (incl. vinyl tiles, backing on vinyl flooring, adhesives) - Acoustical ceiling tiles - Door gaskets in furnaces, wood stoves, etc. - Soundproofing, fireproofing, or decorative surface coatings sprayed on walls or ceilings - Patching, joint compound, and textured paints - Cement roof tiles, roofing tars, shingles, and siding - Automotive brake pads and linings, clutch facings, and gaskets
+This includes review of maintenance orders (DMOs) and self-help work. - Contact the ENRD at 804-633-8255 for handling procedures before initiating any work on ACM or suspected ACM. - To handle ACM, you must be certified. - Products containing suspect ACM may include: - Insulation (associated with steam pipes, boilers, and furnace ducts) - Resilient floor tiles (incl. vinyl tiles, backing on vinyl flooring, adhesives) - Acoustical ceiling tiles - Door gaskets in furnaces, wood stoves, etc. - Soundproofing, fireproofing, or decorative surface coatings sprayed on walls or ceilings - Patching, joint compound, and textured paints - Cement roof tiles, roofing tars, shingles, and siding - Automotive brake pads and linings, clutch facings, and gaskets be no disturbance of ACM by unlicensed personnel.